-According to PenCentral, coloring benefits adults in helping them to maintain fine motor skills -this requires extra work by your brain to coordinate your actions and muscle control in your hands and arms.
+According to PenCentral (link is no longer active), coloring benefits adults in helping them to maintain fine motor skills -this requires extra work by your brain to coordinate your actions and muscle control in your hands and arms.
 Coloring can help delay the loss of fine motor skills as people age.
 Coloring may also help fight cognitive loss, especially

 if challenging pieces are completed every so often.

 I didn't necessarily find research to answer my student's exact question, but what I found was quite interesting!
-If anyone knows of other articles or published research to support the role of coloring in improving math skills, please let me know!
+If you know of other articles or published research to support the role of coloring in improving math skills, please let me know!